 The EU Copyright Directive rekindles the oldest fight in the history of free speech debates, first waged by John Milton in 1644.
 Then, like now, policy-makers were considering a radical change in censorship law, a switch from censoring material after it was published to requiring a censor’s permission to publish in the first place.

 Nobody with the words professor and history next to her name should be allowed to write anything that misleading without rebuttal.
-And not wanting to bury the lede here, the most rudimentary response to articles like Palmer’s is that we cannot responsibly compare any proposal to require licensing of creative works by a for-profit corporation to a state’s authority to allow or disallow publication of works in the first place.
+And not wanting to bury the lede here, the most rudimentary response to articles like Palmer’s is that we cannot responsibly compare any proposal to require licensing of works by a for-profit corporation to a state’s authority to allow or disallow publication of works in the first place.
 There is simply no ideological or practical relationship between those two paradigms, let alone any relationship that spans from Milton’s role in the early phases of the English Civil War of the 1640s to the need to address various effects of internet companies in the present.

 I’ll spare readers an attempt at historic summary, but England’s narrative vis-a-vis publishing, censorship, religion, and politics was—especially from the time Henry VIII broke with Rome—a schematic drawn by a psychopath.
 To give you some idea of what I mean, the fundamental language of the printing laws, beginning no later than 1557, hardly changed from iteration to iteration while the religious, social, and political postures of the state vacillated wildly for nearly 200 years.